 Your home has been designed with one means of escape.
 In an emergency, you should evacuate by your front door.

-There are two flat types located within the building and both types are on all floor levels.
-The plans below are typical flat layouts; the red arrows indicate the route to take to get out in an emergency.
+The plan below is a typical flat layout; the red arrows indicate the route to take to get out in an emergency.

 Your flat layout may vary slightly.
 If so, ensure you identify the various exits using the plan below and leave via your front door or the alternative means of escape doors.